csc-training/hip-programming/docs/07-multi-gpu.md

 - often best to use one GPU per process, and let MPI handle data transfers between GPUs
 - GPU-aware MPI is required when passing device pointers to MPI
      - Using host pointers does not require any GPU awareness
+- GPU-aware MPI provides possibility for overlapping communication and computation